KimSJ/piWeatherStation/README.md

 ### Auto-start the forecaster on boot
 Add the following line to the system crontab (`sudo crontab -e`)

-    @reboot /usr/bin/python /home/pi/piWeatherStation/forecast.py
+    @reboot /bin/sleep 20 && /usr/bin/python /home/pi/piWeatherStation/forecast.py

 Now just reboot and you should be good to go.
+I've not worked out why the pause is needed, but bad things happen if it's not there. :-(

 # Useful links